Arsenal Brush Aside Newcastle United as Eddie Howe Suffers First Defeat

 Already languishing five points from safety, bottom of the table Newcastle face crucial games against fellow strugglers Norwich and Burnley over the coming week.

-Saka went closing to rewarding that dominance when he stabbed just wide from Albert Sambi Lokonga’s lofted long pass.

-Martin Odegaard’s free-kick forced a fine save from Martin Dubravka moments later as Arsenal pressed hard for the opener.
+Martin Odegaard’s free-kick forced a fine save from Martin Dubravka as Arsenal pressed hard for the opener.

 Newcastle finally broke out to launch their first incisive raid, a move that ended with Jonjo Shelvey’s 20-yard curler being tipped onto the bar by Aaron Ramsdale.